Fictitious play in zero-sum stochastic games: Proof of : Convergence for the Model-based Setting

-{\ms In the proof of Theorem \ref{thm:main}, we adopt technical tools from the theory of stochastic differential inclusions and asynchronous discrete-time iterations.
-For completeness, we provide the related preliminary information in Appendices \ref{app:prelim} and \ref{app:aux}, respectively. }

-We divide the proof into three main steps: $i)$ We first show that the affine interpolation of the discrete-time update of beliefs is a perturbed solution to a certain differential inclusion where the beliefs on $Q$-functions are time-invariant. $ii)$ We next formulate a Lyapunov function for the associated differential inclusion and characterize the limit set of the affine interpolation of the update based on the theory of stochastic differential inclusions. $iii)$ We show that the beliefs on $Q$-functions sum to zero asymptotically by using certain contraction properties through this characterization, and then show that estimates of continuation payoffs track the minimax values associated with the beliefs on $Q$-functions.
-Finally we show that the beliefs on $Q$-functions converge to the unique fixed point of the Shapley operator.
+We divide the proof into three main steps: $i)$ We first decouple the dynamics across states over the fast timescale. $ii)$ We next zoom into the local dynamics specific to each state and characterize their limit set via a novel Lyapunov function argument addressing the deviation of auxiliary stage-games from zero-sum structure in two-player zero-sum stochastic games. $iii)$ We then zoom out to global dynamics across every state over the slow timescale and show that the beliefs on $Q$-functions sum to zero asymptotically, and then show that estimates of continuation payoffs track the minimax values associated with the beliefs on $Q$-functions.
+Finally, we show that the beliefs on $Q$-functions converge to the unique $Q$-functions of an equilibrium of the underlying zero-sum stochastic game.